ppy/osu-wiki/wiki/Help_Center/en.md

 ### I can't submit my score, osu! says my game version is too old!

 If osu! doesn't update automatically, you can force update by going into **Options** and selecting **Run Updater**.
-Alternatively, you can close osu! and restart the osu.exe **while holding shift**.
+Alternatively, you can close osu! and restart the osu.exe **while holding `Shift`**.
 This will provide you multiple recovery options.

 ------------------------------------------------------------------------